 Supporting the Promotion of Activated Research and Knowledge (SPARK) Training Program

 Did you know that it can take more than 10 years for evidence-based knowledge to be translated into best practice?
-Created by the Mental Health Commission of Canada (MHCC), the SPARK Training Program helps participants apply techniques for moving evidence-informed research and knowledge in mental health, substance use, and addictions more quickly into practice.
+Created in 2012, the SPARK Training Program helps participants apply techniques for moving evidence-informed research and knowledge in mental health, substance use, and addictions more quickly into practice.

-SPARK brings together participants from across Canada for training with knowledge translation experts, followed by individual assignments and ongoing group mentoring.
+SPARK brings together professionals, researchers, policy-makers, and volunteers from across Canada for training with knowledge translation experts, including a two-and-a-half-day workshop, networking, ongoing group mentoring, and post-workshop assignments.